 Mediation is not therapy.

-The mediator helps you put words to your problems and encourages listening to each other in an environment where everyone can express themselves freely.
+The mediator helps you put words to your problems and encourages active listening to each other in an environment where everyone can express themselves freely.

 When is mediation helpful?